RoobinGood/gramp/README.md

-# APM - automated projects manipulator
+# gramp - repositories group automated manipulator

 ## Usage

-Create `.apmconfig` file in root of folder that contains all projects and describe projects structure.
+Create `.gramprc` file in root of folder that contains all projects and describe projects structure.

 ### Scripts